Brazil authorities seek to punish pro-Bolsonaro rioters

 “He is evidently the intellectual mentor of what is happening, so he cannot dissociate from it,” said Mario Sérgio Lima, political analyst at Medley Advisors.
 “These groups were created by him, by the radicalism he imposed on politics.
 There is no way to undo that. … It seems his group has already crossed the Rubicon.”

-One video showed a group of protesters pushing through a police barricade with limited struggle, and only a few officers deploying pepper spray.
-Another showed officers standing by as protestors stormed Congress, including one recording images on his phone.
+One video showed one group of protesters easily pushing through a police barricade with only a few officers using pepper spray.
+Another showed officers standing by as protesters stormed the Congress, including one using his phone to record what was happening.

 “This was a gross error by the federal district’s government.
 It was a tragedy foretold,” said Thiago de Aragão, director of strategy at Brasilia-based politican consultancy Arko Advice.
 “Everyone knew they (the protesters) were coming to Brasilia.
 The expectation was that the federal district’s government was going to mount a response to protect the capital.
 They didn’t do any of that.”